 HOW ARE MONETARY DONATIONS USED?

-Monetary donations are used to build houses primarily in Hood County.
+Monetary donations are used to build houses in Hood County.
 Program expenses account for about 98 percent (98%) of donations.
 Less than 2 percent (2%) of donations represent administrative and fundraising expenses.
 Habitat for Humanity of Hood County has no paid staff.
 All volunteers work from their homes, or in a small office at our warehouse.
 Labor to build the houses is primarily volunteer, with the exception of some paid professional services.
 As part of our program expenses, and because we are a Christian ministry, Habitat is dedicated to tithing 10 percent (10%) of the undesignated donations to Habitat for Humanity International for use in building houses globally.
-Because of the extremely low cost of building houses in developing countries, since 1996, our Habitat affiliate’s tithe has served over 85 families internationally as of September 30, 2014.
+Because of the extremely low cost of building houses in developing countries, since 1996, our Habitat affiliate’s tithe has served over 104 families internationally as of June 30, 2021.